chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife node </knife_node.html>`_
      - .. tag knife_node_summary

-       The ``knife node`` subcommand is used to manage the nodes that exist on a Chef server.
+       Use the ``knife node`` subcommand to manage the nodes that exist on a Chef server.

        .. end_tag